Shopify/polaris/src/components/Modal/README.md

 <!-- content-for: web -->

-- Modals use ARIA `role=”dialog”` to convey to screen reader users that they work like native dialog windows.
+- Modals use ARIA `role=”dialog”` and `aria-modal` to convey to screen reader users that they work like native dialog windows.
 - If you set the `title` prop to give the modal component a heading, then the `title` is used to label the dialog element with `aria-labelledby`.
 This helps to convey the purpose of the modal to screen reader users when it displays.

 ### Keyboard support